-Genesco had approximately 22,700 employees at February 2, 2013, approximately 120 of whom were employed in corporate staff departments and the balance in operations.
-Retail footwear and headwear stores employ a substantial number of part-time employees, and approximately 13,875 of the Company's employees were part-time.
+Genesco had approximately 22,250 employees at February 1, 2014, approximately 120 of whom were employed in corporate staff departments and the balance in operations.
+Retail stores employ a substantial number of part-time employees, and approximately 13,050 of the Company's employees were part-time.